samsonasik/rector-blogposts/how-to-update-to-php74-typed-property-without-bc-break/post.md

         }
     }
 }
 ```

+Your package will be hosted in packagist or your own server.

-Now, what you need is require the rector as dev dependency:
+Now, what you need is require the rector as dev dependency by go to `lib` directory:

 ```bash
 cd lib/
 composer require --dev rector/rector
 ```

-Then, create a `rector.php` configuration inside the `lib`:
+Then, create a `rector.php` configuration inside the root of `lib` directory:

 ```php
 <?php